 ● Orange: Orange in Hebrew is כתום (pronounced: kah-tom), and even if you were thinking oranges have the same name as the color just like in other languages, this is not the case.
 Oranges in Hebrew are תפוזים, and even if they are כתום in color, they don’t share a name.

-● Green: The color of trees, grass, parks, and even of political parties.
+● Green: The color of trees, grass, parks, and even political parties.
 Green in Hebrew is ירוק (pronounced: yah-rokh).
 Make sure to only cross the street when the ירוק sign for pedestrians is on, or you might risk getting a police fine.

-Not only that, you should know how to say this in Hebrew if you’re looking to get your mother a nice necklace on your next trip to Israel.
+Not only that, you should know how to say this in Hebrew if you’re looking to get your mother a lovely necklace on your next trip to Israel.
 Yes, sir!
 A זהב one!
 Your mother deserves it.

 ● Light Blue: Light blue is also very present in many different parts of everyday Israeli life.
-You can find this color in different Talit designs, or in some representations of symbols of the State of Israel.
+You can find this color in different Talit designs or in some representations of symbols of the State of Israel.
 Light blue in Hebrew is תכלת (pronounced: tcheh-let.
 It is a hard one, don’t worry!).

 Learn Hebrew today.
 Join one of our online courses

 Colors in Hebrew are just one out of many parts of the language you should master.
-We invite you to take a look at our online Hebrew courses and to allow yourself to discover a new, exciting way to learn this ancient, wise, interesting, and modern language.
+We invite you to look at our online Hebrew courses and allow yourself to discover a new, exciting way to learn this ancient, wise, engaging, and modern language.